Building an Online Course - Videography on a BudgetFeb 09, 2021

 Lavaliers, otherwise referred to as lavs, are tiny microphones that clip onto your lapel.
 These are some of the most inexpensive microphones around, great for those who like to move around when they teach.
-Rode makes some of the best lavalier microphones, in our opinion, is the Rode SC4 Lavalier.
+One of the best lavalier microphones, in our opinion, is the Rode SC4 Lavalier.

 This high-quality lav is wireless and comes with everything you need to get started, including the clip, cable, and receiver.

 If you are planning on creating more of a still-shot style of video and you want to invest a bit more in the quality of your audio, there are plenty of traditional microphone options out there as well.

 Directional microphones are much better in spaces that aren't acoustically treated, which is why we recommend going with handheld-style dynamic microphones.
 You can find plenty of our favorite handheld-style microphones, all of which can be placed on a stand at our microphone shop.